 If your problem can only be replicated on large process counts, then omit the --debug argument as this will generate very large log files.

-G.4 Arm IPMI Energy Agent
+Arm IPMI Energy Agent

-The Arm IPMI Energy Agent allows Arm MAP and Arm Performance Reports to measure the total energy consumed by the compute nodes in a job in conjunction with the Arm Advanced Metrics Pack add-on.
+The Arm IPMI Energy Agent allows Arm MAP and Arm Performance Reports to measure the total energy consumed by the compute nodes in a job.